jasonbrianhall/super_mario_brothers/README.md

   Variable: smbRomData[40976]
 ```

-## Optional, reconvert the source code (maybe you found a bug or just want to see how it works)
+## Optional, reconvert the Super Mario 6502 ASM (maybe you found a bug or just want to see how it works)

 ### This code builds the C++ code from smbdis.asm